Mesothelioma / Mesothelioma Cell Types / What is Epithelioid Mesothelioma?

 One study of patients with epithelial mesothelioma found the median survival without treatment was just over 10 months.
 Meanwhile, patients who underwent chemotherapy alone survived a little over 15 months.
 Patients who underwent surgery and received chemotherapy and/or radiation survived over 21 months.

 Treatment for the rare disease requires the expertise of a team of mesothelioma specialists.
-Mesothelioma specialists have experience with the diagnostic and treatment process and each serves a specific need of the patient.
+Mesothelioma specialists have experience with the diagnostic and treatment process, and each serves a specific patient need.
 Specialists in mesothelioma care may include a combined effort of medical, radiation, and surgical oncologists, radiologists, pathologists, nurses, pulmonologists, and many more.

 Mesothelioma Support Team